UCSD-ECEMAE-148/final-project-repository-su25-team2/README.md

 ## Acknowledgements

-Thank you to Professor Jack and to Tutors Alex and Jose for making this course as smooth, engaging, and valuable as possible!
+Thank you to Professor Jack and to course tutors Alex and Jose for making this course as smooth, engaging, and valuable as possible!

 ---